Thrasyllus of Mendes: Background

-Thrasyllus was an Egyptian from unknown origins, as his family and ancestors were contemporaries that lived under the rule of the Ptolemaic Kingdom.
+Thrasyllus was a Greek Egyptian from unknown origins, as his family and ancestors were contemporaries that lived under the rule of the Ptolemaic Kingdom.
 He originally was either from Mendes or Alexandria.
 Thrasyllus is often mentioned in various secondary sources as coming from Alexandria (as mentioned in the Oxford Classical Dictionary) as no primary source confirms his origins.

 Tiberius

 Thrasyllus encountered Tiberius during the period of Tiberius' voluntary exile on the Greek island of Rhodes, some time between 1 BC and 4 AD.
-Thrasyllus became the intimate and celebrated servant of Tiberius, and Tiberius developed an interest in Stoicism and Astrology from Thrasyllus.
+Thrasyllus became the intimate and celebrated servant of Tiberius, and Tiberius developed an interest in Stoicism and astrology from Thrasyllus.

 He predicted that Tiberius would be recalled to Rome and officially named the successor to Augustus.
 When Tiberius returned to Rome, Thrasyllus accompanied him and remained close to him.
 During the reign of the emperor Tiberius, Thrasyllus served as his skilled Court Astrologer both in Rome and, later, in Capri.
 As Tiberius held Thrasyllus in the highest honor, he rewarded him for his friendship by giving Roman citizenship to him and his family.

 The daughter-in-law of Tiberius, his niece Livilla, reportedly consulted Thrasyllus during her affair with Sejanus, Tiberius' chief minister.
 Thrasyllus persuaded Tiberius to leave Rome for Capri while clandestinely supporting Sejanus.
 The grandson-in-law of Thrasyllus, Naevius Sutorius Macro, carried out orders that destroyed Sejanus, whether with Thrasyllus’ knowledge is unknown.
 He remained on Capri with Tiberius, advising the Emperor on his relationship with the various claimants to his succession.
 Thrasyllus was an ally who favored Tiberius’ great-nephew Caligula, who was having an affair with his granddaughter, Ennia Thrasylla.

 In 36 AD, Thrasyllus is said to have made Tiberius believe he would survive another ten years.
 With this false prediction, Thrasyllus saved the lives of a number of Roman nobles who would be suspected in falsely plotting against Tiberius.
 Tiberius, believing in Thrasyllus, was confident that he would outlive any plotters, and so failed to act against them.
 Thrasyllus predeceased Tiberius, so did not live to see the realization of his prediction that Caligula would succeed Tiberius.

 Academic work

-Thrasyllus by profession was a grammarian (i.e. literary scholar).
+Thrasyllus was a grammarian (i.e. literary scholar) by profession.
 He edited the written works of Plato and Democritus.
 According to the Encyclopaedia Judaica, he wrote that the Exodus of the Israelites from Egypt took place in 1690 BC.
-The sections include, Dedumose I, Ipuwer Papyrus and Shiphrah.
+The sections include Dedumose I, Ipuwer Papyrus, and Shiphrah.

-He was the author of an astrological text titled Pinax or Table, which is lost but has been summarized in later sources, such as: CCAG - Catalogue of the Codices of the Greek astrologers (8/3: 99–101) which borrows the astrological notions found in Nechepso/Petosiris (see article on Hellenistic astrology) and in Hermes Trismegistus, an early pseudepigraphical source of astrology.
-Pinax was known and cited by the later following astrological writers: Vettius Valens, Porphyry and Hephaistio.
+He was author of the astrological text Pinax, or Table, which is lost but has been summarized in later sources, such as Catalogus Codicum Astrologorum Graecorum (8/3: 99–101), which borrows notions of Hellenistic astrology found in Petosiris and Hermes Trismegistus, an early pseudepigraphical source of astrology.
+Pinax was known and cited by the later astrological writers Vettius Valens, Porphyry, and Hephaistio.